-On behalf of the management of the Eryk Group, Health & Safety Representative has the overall responsibility for the implementation of this procedure and must cover day to day operation and the maintenance of records of impacts.
-In Eryk Group the daily Health & Safety Representatives are the Team Leaders / Team Managers.
+On behalf of the management of Eryk, Health & Safety Representative has the overall responsibility for the implementation of this procedure and must cover day to day operation and the maintenance of records of impacts.
+In Eryk the daily Health & Safety Representatives are the Team Leaders / Team Managers.